Taxation and Compliance

 • On 6 July 2026, you run your first Pay Day Super run and pay $1,000.

-• The Problem: The fund receives that $1,000 and applies it to the $12,000 you still owe for June.
+• The Problem: The fund receives the $1,000 and applies it to the $12,000 outstanding for June, despite the fact that it is not yet due for payment.

 • The Result: Your July 6 obligation remains "unpaid."
 Because you missed the 7-day window for the current period, you are in default.
 The ATO, watching via STP, will flag this as a breach, even though the June payment wasn't even "due" yet.
 This "rolling default" can continue for months, accumulating massive interest.